-I am going to build a tiny house, but am stumped as to what kind of foundation to build on.
-A permanent foundation seems like a sturdier base, but a trailer with wheels affords me the option of moving the tiny house after it's built.
-What are the pros and cons of each foundation type?
+When considering building a so-called "tiny house," one of your first decisions will need to be what kind of foundation to build on.
+A permanent foundation provides a sturdier base, but a trailer with wheels affords the option of moving the tiny house after it's built.
+What are the pros and cons of each?
+We'll cover some broad generalizations below, but first, you'll want to personally consider:

 Another advantage of a permanent foundation is that it has a better chance of being approved for residential use.
 Permanent foundations are more likely to withstand a natural disaster and generally have longer life spans than temporary foundations.